 |Subscribe to a Provider plan.|

-*Add 50 to Standard: You may add any number of these subscriptions to a Standard subscription in order to meet your user and transfer level needs.
+*Standard Add-On: You may add any number of these subscriptions to a Standard subscription in order to meet your user and transfer level needs.

 †Multi-Institution Organizations: The pricing above applies to a single institution.
 If your organization would like to deploy Globus at multiple institutions, e.g. at multiple campuses within a state university system or at multiple institutions served by a regional infrastructure provider, please contact us to discuss subscription pricing.